 The absence of these circumstances in other states (or countries) is also required before an applicant/student is eligible for South Carolina residency classification.

-A resident student for tuition and fee purposes is an independent person who has abandoned all prior domiciles and has been living in South Carolina continuously for at least 12 months immediately preceding the first day of classes of the term for which residency classification is sought.
+A resident student for tuition and fee purposes is an independent person who has abandoned all prior domiciles and has been living in South Carolina continuously for at least 12 months immediately preceding the first day of classes of the semester for which residency classification is sought.
 The 12-month residency period does not start until the independent person begins to take steps to establish a permanent home in the state.
 (See "Establishing Intent for Residency" section.)
 There must also be an absence of such evidence in other states (or countries) during this same period.
 For dependent students and their families, the domicile of the provider (spouse, parent, or guardian) for the same time period is considered in determining residency status.

 Reside is considered to be continuous and permanent physical presence within the state.
 Absences of more than 30 days may affect the establishment or maintenance of residence.
 Excluded are absences for military training/service and educational pursuits.
 For dependents, the state where the spouse, parent, or guardian "resides" will be considered in determining residency status.